xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 ### Linq to the rescue with IQueryable

-Know we know what we should aim for let's look at a Linq version of the code that uses an `IQueryable`:
+Now we know what we should aim for, let's look at a Linq version of the code that uses an `IQueryable`:

 ```cs
 [DefaultClassOptions]